go-masonry/tutorial/README.md

 >Once added you can access them on the internal REST port **5382**.

-Here is what you get just by adding this `fx.Option`
+Here is what you get just by adding these `fx.Option`s

 - <http://localhost:5382/self/config> Exposes your Configuration map with Environment Variables.
 Where you can obfuscate values if it holds sensitive information like Passwords, Tokens, etc.